 Flaxseed would be a much better source of Omega-3’s and Linoleic Acid than Chicken Fat.

 Speaking of Flax Seed, a skin supplement like Dinovite may be a great addition to your dog’s diet.

-If you need help diagnosing where your dogs allergies are coming from, here are some DIY tests for diagnosing dog skin & allergy problems.
+If you need help diagnosing where your dogs allergies are coming from, here are some DIY test for diagnosing dog skin & allergy problems: